Bokjan/loadmaster/README.md

 # loadmaster
-loadmaster(负载大师) is designed to waste your machine performance.
+loadmaster is designed to waste your machine performance.
 Powerful, flexible, simple.

 # Prerequisites
-- Linux
-- CMake 3.1 +
 - C++ compiler with C++20 support

 # Build & Run